tessgi/tess-point/README.md

 Alternatively, the python module is a single file, tess_stars2px.py, so one can avoid pip install.
 Just download tess_stars2px.py from github and use it in a local directory.
 The above commands would then be python tess_starspx.py -t 261136679

 ### AUTHORS
 Original programming in C and focal plane geometry solutions by Alan Levine (MIT).
 This python translation by Christopher J. Burke (MIT).
 Testing and focal plane geometry refinements by Michael Fausnaugh & Roland Vanderspek (MIT).
-Testing by Thomas Barclay (NASA Goddard)
+Testing by Thomas Barclay (NASA Goddard) and Jessica Roberts (Univ. of Colorado).

 ### VERSION: 0.1.1